 John Johannesen was born June 15th, 1827 on Tuft Farm at Strandvik in Fusa Parish along the fjords and islands of the Atlantic coast near Bergen, in southern Norway.
 John was baptized a week later on June 22, 1827; Pat Mohrbacher has a copy of the church record.
 Bergen is directly west of Oslo and near the seacoast.
 Fusa Parish was a part of neighboring Os Parish until 1855.
 John's father's name was Johannes Kristofferson Åkre-Særvold and his mother's name was Anna Johnsdatter Dalland.
 Scandinavians took their father's given name and then added son or sen if they were male, and daughter or datter if they were female.
-Since John' father's given name was Johannes, john's surname then became Johannesen of 1861 and, considering the time for the voyage, it must have been some three months later that they began to set up some semblance of a homestead in Iowa.
-They settled at Big Canoe, Pleasant Township in Winneschiek County.
+Since John' father's given name was Johannes, john's surname then became Johannesen book Nordmandene i America, (Norwegians in America), John Johannesen emigrated in 1861 from Fusa near Bergen and settled at Big Canoe.
+They left Fusa 05 May of 1861 and, considering the time for the voyage, it must have been some three months later that they began to set up some semblance of a home.
+They settled in Iowa, at Big Canoe, Pleasant Township in Winneschiek County.
 Big Canoe was a Norwegian settlement near Decorah, Iowa.
 One of the first orders of business was to get married.